Q: What do the following all have in common? …

 “When you walk into the interview, the fellow throws you a rugby ball.
 If you drop it or it hits you in the face, you are out, if you catch it, you are in, and if you drop kick it back, you get a scholarship.”

-As more and more school leavers obtain the 3 or 4 A grades that Oxbridge colleges demand and there are as yet no brackets to distinguish a “high A grade” from a “low A grade”, the universities must look elsewhere to differentiate the candidates.
+As more and more school leavers obtain the highest grades demanded by Oxbridge colleges, the universities must look elsewhere to differentiate the candidates.
 They need to sift through an already highly impressive pool in order to narrow their choice in as fair and efficient a way as possible.
 The two obvious options are:

 - To set a extra test of their own